7 Things Prince Harry and Prince William Inherited from Princess Diana

 In 1993, four years before her tragic death, Princess Diana signed a last will and testament.
 Understandably, she gifted many of her possessions to her two sons, but acquiring that inheritance didn't end up being quite so simple.

 Before we get into the nitty-gritty of what the beloved Princess Diana left behind after her tragic death, a few unknown secrets came to light in a recent interview between Prince Harry, Meghan Markle, and Oprah Winfrey.
 It included formerly secret information about why Prince Harry and Meghan stepped back from their royal duties, why their son Archie isn’t a prince, and some more clues as to what Princess Diana left for her sons.
-Prince Harry shockingly revealed that he was only able to leave the palace and financially live on his own because of the money that his late mother left for him to inherit.
-Prince Harry and Meghan now live in a stunning home in California with their son Archie and a daughter on the way.
+Prince Harry shockingly revealed that he was only able to leave the palace and financially live on his own because of the money that his late mother left for him to inherit (which he dives more into in his upcoming book).
+Prince Harry and Meghan now live in a stunning mansion in California with their son Archie and a daughter on the way.
 There are many conspiracy theories behind Princess Diana’s death, but ultimately what we do know for certain is that she left behind a trailblazing legacy, along with a few notable possessions to her family.

 Part of her net worth